 There are so many resources available to begin acquiring some basic skills before heading out on the river!
 The Oregon State Marine Board has non-motorized boating and paddling information that even includes a free online safety course.
 It is a great place to start.

 You will typically have cell service while traveling the Water Trail, so make sure your phone is accessible.
 Goal Zero and other brands make portable chargers that you might want to invest in to be able to charge your phone on an extended trip.
 Consider where you pack your phone.
 If you are separated from your boat, and your phone is packed in your boat… that may be a problem!

 If you see people and/or boaters acting in a dangerous manner contact the local county Marine Patrol office

-Personal Flotation Device
+Personal Flotation Device (PFD)

-In the summer months be sure to stay hydrated, and to bring water.
-You can also bring a water filter as the Willamette’s water can be cold and delicious when filtered.
+In the summer months be sure to stay hydrated, and to bring plenty of drinking water.
+You can also pack along a water purifier as the Willamette’s water can be cold and delicious when filtered!